Tuning Hammers

 “Bluthner pattern” tuning hammer, made by Weygandt und Klein of Stuttgart, Germany.
 Characteristics include the bend in the shaft directly above the tuning pin tip, and a thickening of the shaft diameter as it enters the handle.

-Top to Bottom: J.& J. Goddard, 68 Tottenham Court Road, London (Richard Reynolds); R. Reynolds; H.J.
-Fletcher, London, German (unmarked); Weygandt und Klein, Stuttgart; German (unmarked); American (unmarked).
+Top to Bottom: J.& J. Goddard, walnut handle, 68 Tottenham Court Road, London (Richard Reynolds); R. Reynolds, Cuban mahogany handle; H.J.
+Fletcher, London, rosewood handle, German (unmarked), beech handle; Weygandt und Klein, Stuttgart, rosewood handle; German (unmarked), pear handle; American (unmarked) London pattern handle in rosewood.

 Renner Tuning Hammer, with 20 degree stem.